NVIDIA/MDL-SDK/INSTALL.md

     dependencies.
 Enabling this option results in slightly slower builds, but is safer for users not familiar with the runtime dependencies between examples, libraries, and plugins.

+-   **MDL_BUILD_WITHOUT_CUDA_DRIVER**
+    [ON/OFF] enable/disable building without a CUDA driver.
+Enabling this option essentially disables the undefined symbol check for CUDA-based examples on Linux, which requires the CUDA driver being installed.

 -   **MDL_MSVC_DYNAMIC_RUNTIME_EXAMPLES**
     [ON/OFF] links the MSVC dynamic runtime (/MD) instead of static (/MT) when